sahilkumar1689/Face-Recognition-Attendance-System/README.md

 Key Features:

-Automatic Attendance Recording: Utilizes facial recognition technology to automatically record employee attendance in real-time.
+1.Automatic Attendance Recording: Utilizes facial recognition technology to automatically record employee attendance in real-time.

-Robust Face Detection: Employs state-of-the-art face detection algorithms to accurately locate faces within images or video streams.
+2.Robust Face Detection: Employs state-of-the-art face detection algorithms to accurately locate faces within images or video streams.

-Facial Recognition: Implements deep learning models for facial recognition, enabling the system to verify employee identities with high accuracy.
+3.Facial Recognition: Implements deep learning models for facial recognition, enabling the system to verify employee identities with high accuracy.

-User-friendly Interface: Provides intuitive user interfaces for administrators and employees, facilitating easy interaction and navigation.
+4.User-friendly Interface: Provides intuitive user interfaces for administrators and employees, facilitating easy interaction and navigation.

-Data Security: Incorporates stringent security measures to safeguard sensitive biometric data, ensuring compliance with privacy regulations.
+5.Data Security: Incorporates stringent security measures to safeguard sensitive biometric data, ensuring compliance with privacy regulations.
 Purpose:

 The Face Recognition Attendance System aims to address the limitations of traditional attendance management methods, such as manual entry and swipe cards, by offering a reliable, efficient, and secure solution for tracking employee attendance.

 Usage: